 Ellen has received artist residencies and awards from Ucross Foundation, Playa, Brush Creek Arts Foundation, Willapa Bay AIR, Centrum, 4Culture, Allied Arts and the Northwest Institute for Architecture and Urban Studies in Italy.

-Born in NY and raised in South Carolina, she moved successively north and west, finally alighting in Seattle, where she has made her home for the last 25 years.
+Born in NY and raised in South Carolina, she moved successively north and west, finally alighting in Seattle, where she has made her home for the last 30 years.
 Ellen has a BA in art history from the University of North Carolina, Chapel Hill and a MA from the Institute for Urban Studies, University of Maryland.
 She served as Assistant Director of the Dance Program of the National Endowment for the Arts, Executive Director of the Colorado Council on the Arts and Humanities and the Seattle Arts Commission.
 Since 1993, she has devoted herself to her public and studio practice, maintaining an activist role on behalf of the arts in civic life.
-She recently served as Vice Chair of the Seattle Design Commission and as a member of the Seattle Office of Arts and Culture Public Art Advisory Committee.
-Ellen has traveled extensively to Europe, SE Asia, Africa and Latin America.
-All of this has influenced her work.
+Ellen initiated and directed the Study Abroad Program, Art and Innovation in Lyon, France for the University of Washington Comparative History of Ideas program.
+She served as Vice Chair of the Seattle Design Commission and as a member of the Seattle Office of Arts and Culture Public Art Advisory Committee.
+She was recently named Honorary AIA by the American Institute of Architects in Seattle.

 A complete resume can be viewed here.